 Our Customer Service Charter is one of the ways we set out our commitment to you.
 Designed to help you throughout your purchase - and long after you've moved - it will provide you with detailed information, advice and support.
 What’s more, our Charter also entitles you to a discount on a future Ward home or Barratt home should you choose to move at some time in the future.

 The Consumer Code for Home Builders has its very own website, with detailed information on all aspects of the code.

 Visit Consumer Code for Home Builders website

-We build great quality homes, find out about our exclusive 5 year warranty.
+We build great quality homes, find out about the 10 year NHBC Buildmark Warranty.